joeartsea/node-red-heroku/README.md

 * NODE_RED_USERNAME - the username to secure the editor with
 * NODE_RED_PASSWORD - the password to secure the editor with

+### Attention

+Since heroku and heroku-postgresql are no longer available for free, a paid environment is required to use this application